Pekka Katajisto, Principal Investigator

 Mitochondria are my favourite organelle in the cell since, in addition to being responsible for energy production, they also regulate many cellular processes via signalling mechanisms.
-At the Katajisto lab, my project focuses in understanding how mitochondria determine the fate of adult stem cells after asymmetric divisions.
+At the Katajisto lab, I am involved in projects aimed at understanding how mitochondria and metabolic phenotype determine the fate of adult stem cells after asymmetric divisions.
 I also love bringing people together and organising social lab activities.

 Stem cells maintain tissue function by balancing self-renewal and differentiation, which is controlled by signaling cues from their surrounding niche.
 My research focuses on the cellular secretion processes that ensure successful signal delivery from the niche Paneth cells to the stem cells in the small intestine.
 I try to understand how the signal secretion is regulated and adapted in order to determine the stem cell fate.

-During asymmetric division, stem cell has to asymmetrically organize and divide organelles that affect its fate.
-How does that happen is my interest.
+During asymmetric division, some stem cells asymmetrically organize and divide organelles.
+I am interested in understanding how this occurs and influences cell fate.
 In the lab, I am focusing on studying the mechanism that regulate age-selective segregation of peroxisomes during stem cell division.